United States

 Live Accounts

-Bullwaves offers three account types, all using the MetaTrader 4 (MT4) and MetaTrader 5 (MT5) platforms.
+Bullwaves offers three account types, all using the MetaTrader 5 (MT5) platform.
 Each has different spreads, leverage, and requirements.

-You can use Expert Advisors (EAs), scalping, hedging, and VPS services on all accounts, but stop-out levels vary—50% for Classic, 35% for VIP, and 25% for Elite.
+You can use Expert Advisors (EAs), scalping, hedging, and VPS services on all accounts, but stop-out levels vary – 50% for Classic, 50% for VIP, and 25% for ECN.

-Opening an account is straightforward, though I ran into issues—some website links, including the ‘Sign Up’ link, didn’t work.
+Opening an account is straightforward, though I ran into issues – some website links, including the ‘Sign Up’ link, didn’t work.
+We’ve since retested the sign-up process, and it has been improved with technical glitches resolved.

 Demo Accounts